 The Executive Steward had actually wanted to make some changes in his department prior to the arrival of the POI team, and was able to use the POI team visit to leverage his desire to make those changes.
 From a culture perspective, students need to appreciate the difficulty in making a change to the structure and command hierarchy of the culinary department.
 While the Executive Chef dictated 8-hour shift coverage in all the kitchens and bakeshops, the Food & Beverage Manager actually held control over the budget for staff.
 The POI team had to make the case to that moving to “scheduling to demand” would not adversely affect operations in the kitchen.
 Instead of real-time and immediate washing of dishes, for example, carts were set up for stacking and sorting so they could easily be moved to the dishwashing area in batches.
 These made better use of steward time, and freed them up to work shorter shifts or cover more than one area.
 Once the Executive Chef was certain that the variation and flexibility in steward staffing would not adversely affect the workflow in the kitchens, he endorsed the concept.
 From the Stewarding Department’s perspective, there was little resistance to change since the Executive Steward was already motivated to streamline his area’s staffing and bring about a positive impact to the property’s profit and loss picture.
 Staff members are now rarely idle because they are deployed “just in time” for each kitchen’s activity needs.

-Process Performance and Quality at Starwood Hotels and Resorts